The Tooth Fairy Forgot to Come—What Should I Do?

-After school, she eagerly pattered about in preparation for the visit from the tooth toting fairy.
-She made a nice resting place out of a tissue and cotton ball, filled a coffee mug with water in case the fairy wanted to swim, and left a healthy snack for her fairy to munch on in case her energy needed revamped.
-Finally, she placed all of those things on a nightstand next her bedroom door with an envelope containing the precious tooth.
+After school, she eagerly pattered about in preparation for the visit from the tooth-toting fairy.
+She made a nice resting place out of a tissue and cotton ball, filled a coffee mug with water in case the fairy wanted to swim, and left a healthy snack for her fairy to munch on in case her energy needed to be revamped.
+Finally, she placed all of those things on a nightstand next to her bedroom door with an envelope containing the precious tooth.

 When I woke up around 6:00 yesterday morning, I groggily took my spot at the kitchen table to drink my coffee.
 Within fifteen minutes of taking my first sip, my silent morning ritual was brought to a screaming halt.

 "The Tooth Fairy did not come!
 She didn't take the tooth or leave money!"
 My child bawled to me as she ran, tears flying, down the hall.